Sooners QB, A’s pick Kyler Murray declares for NFL draft

 The Oakland Athletics made the speedy outfielder the ninth overall selection last June and agreed to $4.66 million signing bonus.
 The A’s agreed to let him continue playing football, and he made the most of it by winning the Heisman in his only season as a starter for the Sooners.
 He passed for 4,361 yards and 42 touchdowns and ran for 1,001 yards and another 12 scores, posting the second-best passer efficiency rating in FBS history.

-“The primary risk was, what if he gets hurt on the football field?”
-Callis said, recalling his conversations with scouts before the season.
-“I don’t think anybody was saying he could be an NFL first-round pick.”
+“I don’t think anybody was saying he could be an NFL first-round pick,” Callis said.

 Even with the A’s efforts, Murray would have a shot at a bigger payday sooner in football and he wouldn’t have to go to the minor leagues.